xmartlabs/xmartlabs.github.io/_posts/2018-06-15-ML-Kit-CoreML.md

 The others will either run only on the device or in the cloud.
 But you can also easily deploy your own models and run them on iOS and Android without worrying about the specific formats and implementations for each one of them.

 Another feature of ML Kit is that it lets you update your model on the fly, without recompiling your app.
+This is very helpful if you want to keep improving your model and update it frequently.

 A disadvantage of ML Kit is that it only supports TensorFlow Lite which on iOS has no GPU support which can affect the performance of your models.
 So, we decided to try it out and see how it really works.
-You can find [the code](...) used here with an example on GitHub
+You can find [the code](...) used here with an example on GitHub.

 ## Running ML Kit on iOS

-We want to
 To get started with ML Kit on iOS you need to have [Cocoapods](https://cocoapods.org/) installed and add the following lines to your Podfile:

 ```
 pod 'Firebase/Core'
 pod 'Firebase/MLVision'